lunivore/montecarluni/README.md

 Montecarluni - a Montecarlo tool for JIRA

-Currently this tool does one thing:

-Given a JIRA CSV file containing only resolved tickets, on import, generates the distribution of resolved tickets on a weekly basis.
+This tool will import an exported JIRA csv file containing tickets that you consider to be in a "Done" state.
+It will use the "resolved" dates from those tickets, or the "updated" date if no resolved date is found, to calculate the distribution of tickets closed each week.

+From this, it will generate a Montecarlo simulation; running through 500 scenarios in which your future stories are finished, and providing a distribution by percentage complete of the result.

-This tool does not yet perform Montecarlo simulations itself, but the data can be pasted into Troy Magennis's "Throughput Forecaster", available in his spreadsheets at his <a href="http://bit.ly/SimResources">Focused Objective Github.</a>
+The weekly distribution can also be pasted into Troy Magennis's "Throughput Forecaster", available in his spreadsheets at
+<a href="http://bit.ly/SimResources">Focused Objective Github.</a>

+Please note that Montecarluni is a work in progress.
+The forecasts it generates are only as good as the data entered into them.
+Use the forecasts with care, and always look for multiple ways to forecast your project and compare the outcomes, especially if making a critical decision.

+A good way to avoid needing forecasts like this is to limit investments and commitments, and keep your options open, so that no decision ends up being critical.

+You are responsible for any decision you make using this tool!